Underspecified Human Decision Experiments Considered Harmful: Introduction

-Research areas that rely heavily on decision-making would be more coherent if there was a consensus on what a decision is, and how decisions are a distinct form of human behavior compared to tasks that are not considered decisions.
-Human decisions from prediction displays are often evaluated in studies with the goal of identifying forms of bias: ways in which study participants' behavior deviates from expectations of good decision-making.
-Reviewing the range of tasks that get filed under decision-making, it is difficult to ascertain what common task structure makes these studies about decision-making, much less what properties a study needs to have in order for it to be capable of distinguishing human decisions as flawed.
-Colloquial definitions describe a decision task as a choice between alternatives, or a choice where the stakes are high (such as deciding which of multiple hurricane forecasts is more accurate~\citep{padilla2015influence}, or whether to screen child welfare cases~\citep{zytek2021sibyl}), but neither isolates a clear set of assumptions that must hold for a judgment to qualify as a decision.
-Other accounts cast decision-making as a higher level task akin to sensemaking~\citep{dimara2021critical}.
+For example, colloquial definitions describe a decision task as a choice between alternatives, or a choice where the stakes are high (such as deciding which of multiple hurricane forecasts is more accurate~\cite{padilla2015influence}, or whether to screen child welfare cases~\cite{zytek2021sibyl}).
+Neither isolates a clear set of assumptions that must hold for a judgment to qualify as a decision.
+Other accounts cast decision-making as a higher-level task akin to sensemaking~\cite{dimara2021critical}.
 For some, the point of studying human decisions is to compare them to a definition of idealized behavior.
-However, sometimes researchers define this standard in a way that is common across studies (e.g., a better forecast comes closer to the true probability of the event~\cite{green2019disparate,fogliato2021impact}) while other times different definitions of the same concept are used (e.g., appropriate reliance as agreeing with an AI when it is correct and disagreeing when it's not~\cite{bansal2021does,buccinca2021trust} versus providing a higher subjective rating of trust when the model is correct~\cite{bussone2015role} versus choosing the better of the human versus the AI prediction to bet on for a future task~\cite{dietvorst2015algorithm}).
-Sometimes the point is to study seemingly ``subjective decisions,'' like how people react to music recommendations~\citep{kulesza2012tell}, or decide whether a house seems to match its valuation~\citep{prabhudesai2023understanding}, where it can seem unclear whether normative interpretations of task performance can be applied.
-Hence, not only is a more coherent definition of decision needed, as recent survey papers on decision making in visualization and human-centered AI call for~\citep{dimara2021critical,lai2021towards}, but such a definition must clearly define requirements for identifying forms of bias or performance loss in human decision-making.
+Sometimes researchers define this standard in a way that is common across studies (e.g., a better forecast comes closer to the true probability of the event~\cite{green2019disparate,fogliato2021impact}).
+Other times, however, different definitions of the same concept are used: e.g., appropriate reliance as agreeing with an AI when it is correct and disagreeing when it's not~\cite{bansal2021does,buccinca2021trust}, versus providing a higher subjective rating of trust when the model is correct~\cite{bussone2015role}, versus choosing the better of the human versus the AI prediction to bet on for a future task~\cite{dietvorst2015algorithm}.
+Sometimes the point is to study seemingly ``subjective decisions,'' like how people react to music recommendations~\cite{kulesza2012tell}, or decide whether a house seems to match its valuation~\cite{prabhudesai2023understanding}, where it can seem unclear whether normative interpretations of task performance can be applied.